hpi-epic/btp-tuk/README.md

 ### Clone the Git Repository

 For your convenience, we prepared a small [Svelte](https://svelte.dev/) application using [SvelteKit](https://kit.svelte.dev/).
-(You do not need to understand what Svelte is doing, however it is a cool framework for frontend development) Clone the project via git clone and install the dependencies.
+You do not need to understand what Svelte is doing, however it is a cool framework for frontend development.
+Clone the project via ``git clone`` and install the dependencies.

 <!-- TODO: set git clone link -->
 ````